shahanakhundmir/Telegraph-TechTask/README.md

 📱 The design is responsive

-The design closely mirrors the Design that was provided
+:art: The design closely mirrors the Design that was provided

 ⏳ This was my first experience of using Handlebars and some time has been taken to become familiar with the application.